-- > Your assets divided equally between family members - > Setting aside university money for you kids or a designated amount for your dog's treats to help their new guardian - > Gift to the charity of your choice; or - Specific gifts you want to leave to loved ones.
-It also can outline your wishes or special requests for your funeral.
+- > Your assets divided equally between family members - > Setting aside university money for your kids or a designated amount for your dog's treats to help their new guardian - > Gift to the charity of your choice; or - > Specific gifts you want to leave to loved ones. - > It can also outline your wishes or special requests for your funeral.

-Why should I set one up?
+Why should I write my will?

-If you have over \$15,000 worth of an asset (like your KiwiSaver) or own property, then formal administration of your estate is required by law and certain legal processes must be followed to administer and distribute your estate.
+If you have over \$15,000 worth of assets or own property, then formal administration of your estate is required by law and certain legal processes must be followed to administer and distribute your estate.

-When your wishes are clearly outlined in a will, it gives everyone the certainty they need, and ensures nothing is overlooked or your wishes are not forgotten.
-Having a will helps ensure the people and things you love are looked after and gives your family peace of mind during the grieving process.
+When your wishes are clearly outlined in a will, it gives everyone the certainty they need, and ensures nothing is overlooked and your wishes are not forgotten.
+Having a will helps ensure the people and things you love are looked after and gives your family peace of mind during a difficult time.